nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread.md

 };
 ```

-However, we need to learn to avoid mutations in **Redux**, and I'm enforcing this by calling `deepFreeze` on the original array.
+However, we need to learn to avoid mutations in Redux, and I'm enforcing this by calling `deepFreeze` on the original array.

 ``` javascript
 deepFreeze(listBefore);